mwtmurphy/data-project-template/README.md

 ## Install

-This template has been tested to work with `python==3.10.12` and `cookiecutter==2.2.3`.
+`python==3.10.12` and `cookiecutter==2.2.3` are prerequesites to work with this template.

 ## Usage

-Open your CLI and run:
+Open your CLI, navigate to the directory where you want the project located and run:

 ```
 cookiecutter https://github.com/mwtmurphy/project-boilerplate
 ```

-You are then prompted for information on the project.
-After completing these questions, a directory will be created with boilerplate code and docs for you to use.
+You will be prompted for information on the project.
+After completing these questions, your directory will be created with the following:

+- Makefile: shortcut commands to run and test code.
+- Documentation: template documentation for questions associated with the project lifecycle (based on CRISP-DM).
+- Environment management: `poetry` for managing versioning, python and package dependencies.
+- Notebook directory: exploratory-phase work (using jupyter).
+- Data directory: exploratory-phase data (if not using remote storage).
+- Source directory: production code to be deployed.

 ## Acknowledgements